Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Introduction

-Of the cited methods, the only ones that achieve scalability making use of random subspace strategies not only are unconstrained but also either are for deterministic objectives~\cite{carfowsha2022aRandomised,carfowsha2022Rand,RobRoy2022RedSpace} or are model based~\cite{DzaWildSub2022}, utilizing the aforementioned well alignment notion and thereby gradient information.
+Of the cited methods, the only ones that achieve scalability making use of random subspace strategies not only are unconstrained but also either are for deterministic objectives~\cite{carfowsha2022aRandomised,carfowsha2022Rand,HarRobRoy25Expected,Kozak2023,kozak2021stochastic,RobRoy2022RedSpace,NEURIPS2023_7429f4c1} or are model based~\cite{DzaWildSub2022}, utilizing the aforementioned well alignment notion and thereby gradient information.
 In other words, to our knowledge, no such method exists in a stochastic framework with convergence guarantees without assuming the objective function to be continuously differentiable.
 More particularly, there does not exist any constrained direct-search method for stochastic optimization in random subspaces.
-Thus, inspired by~\cite{audet2019stomads,carfowsha2022aRandomised,dzahini2020expected,DzaWildSub2022,RobRoy2022RedSpace}, we address these gaps in the present work by introducing the StoDARS class of constrained direct-search algorithms for stochastic optimization in random subspaces, in which scalability is achieved through the use of random search directions generated in random subspaces of~$\rn$.
-Unlike prior works where these subspaces can be selected through the range of random matrices~$\QkRandom\in\rnp$, with $p\ll n$, from various matrix ensembles~\cite{Database2003Ach,DzaWildHashing2022,IndykMotwani1998,KaNel2014SparseLidenstrauss}, the matrices~$\QkRandom^{\top}$ used by StoDARS are not only Johnson--Lindenstrauss transforms (JLTs), that is, satisfying~\eqref{JLTEquat} below, thus allowing~$p$ to be independent of~$n$, but they are obtained from Haar-distributed orthogonal random matrices so that the sequence of resulting search directions is dense in~$\rn$ with probability one, as required by theory and needed for practical efficiency.
+Thus, inspired by~\cite{audet2019stomads,carfowsha2022aRandomised,dzahini2020expected,DzaWildSub2022,RobRoy2022RedSpace}, we address these gaps in the present work by introducing the StoDARS class of constrained direct-search algorithms for stochastic optimization in random subspaces, in which scalability is achieved through the use of random search directions generated in random subspaces of~$\rn$. {\bl Unlike prior works allowing the selection of these subspaces by means of random matrices~$\QkRandom\in\rnp$---called Johnson--Lindenstrauss transforms (JLTs), that is, satisfying~\eqref{JLTEquat} below---with $p\ll n$, from various matrix ensembles~\cite{Database2003Ach,DzaWildHashing2022,IndykMotwani1998,KaNel2014SparseLidenstrauss}, only JLTs obtained from Haar-distributed orthogonal random matrices are allowed in StoDARS for many reasons.
+Indeed, the sequence of search directions generated by Haar-based JLTs is, with probability one, dense in the unit sphere of~$\rn$, which is crucial for the theoretical guarantees.
+Moreover, the resulting sets of search directions always form a {\it positive spanning set} (PSS; see, e.g.,~\cite[Definition~6.1]{AuHa2017}) in the selected subspace at each iteration of the algorithm---unlike those from Gaussian-based~\cite{IndykMotwani1998} in general or Hashing(-like)~\cite{Database2003Ach,DzaWildHashing2022,KaNel2014SparseLidenstrauss} JLTs---a property that is essential for practical efficiency.}